wp-plugins/exit-pop/readme.txt

 We also offer Statistics to track the growth of your sales with Exit Pop’s statistics panel.
 Conduct A/B testing in order to check out which offering brings back more visitors to purchase at your store.

 Benefits:

 - Close sales with instant offers

 - No design or coding skills required

 - Automated customer acquisition

 - Smart A/B Split Testing

 Easy to use.
 Easy to love.
-Create an Exit Pop for Free!
+Create an Exit Pop for Now!

 == Installation ==